WebReflection/usignal/README.md

 This module is 100% code covered, including ~~the *WeakRef*~~ possible leaks which is tested through the [test/leak.js](./test/leak.js) file, which is part of the *build* script process.

 To use other libraries as reference, I have also added *preact/signals-core* and *solid-js* dev-dependencies within the test folder.

+Please note *preact* is currently not able to solve nested effects so its logic might be simpler than other libraries.

 The following instructions are needed to test other libraries too: